 Within their majors, students must complete a research experience approved by the L&S faculty.
 A list of courses satisfying the research requirement in each major can be found here.

-VII.
+VI.
 The Minor

-The College requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
+Students are encouraged to consider completing a minor, but it is not required.
+To complete a minor, the College of Letters and Science requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
-Individual departments or programs may require higher GPAs for graduation.
+The minor must contain at least 9 credits in upper-division (numbered 300 and above) courses.

 Degree Requirements